timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 ## Introspection elements

 To begin, I'll explain why the introspection graph has its given structure.
-In particular, there are numerous sources that have shaped my understanding of how we come to have the feelings and outcomes that we experience.
+In particular, there are many sources that have shaped my understanding of how we come to have the feelings and outcomes that we experience.

 First, there are the ideas of